tedunderwood/noveltmmeta/incopyrightpagepredicts/readme.md

 This is bulky and not well organized, but I'm making it available anyway.
 Basically, I've gone through all the IDs in my list of **incopyrightfiction.csv** and made page-level predictions of the likelihood that each page *is fiction.*

+For the code that produced these predictions see [the 20cgenres/page repo.](https://github.com/tedunderwood/20cgenres/tree/master/page)

 The files here are really .jsonl rather than .json.
 That's to say, each line is a separate json object.

 The data format is fairly self-explanatory. **docid** is the HathiTrust volume ID. **pagepredictions** points to a list of real numbers indicating the probability-of-being-fiction for each page.
 These pages are in the same order as HathiTrust Extracted Features *in 2016* (see below for the problem of persistence).
 If you just want to "get the fiction," you can take a sequence of pages from **firstpage** to **lastpage,** inclusive.